MaximevdHeijden/PNM-RFB-electrode/README.md

             This script computes the pore size distribution, porosity profiles, and permeability of the extracted network.
 Furthermore, .pnm and .vtk files are created which can be used for the pore network model simulations and for visualization in Paraview, respectively.

       Before running the code, the following folders need to be created:\
-      •	**input:** this folder contains the networks that will be extracted and the sdjusted .csv file required for the network properties script.\
+      •	**input:** this folder contains the networks that will be extracted and the adjusted .csv file required for the network properties script.\
       •	**output:** this folder contains the output of the network extraction including .csv, .pnm, .vtk, and .tif files of the extracted network.\
       •	**output_version_3_0:** this folder contains the output of the network properties script including a .pnm, .vtk, and .xlsx files which can be used for pore network simulations, visualization, and contain network properties, respectively.

 4. Scripts for the pressure drop correction:\
       These scripts perform the role of hydraulic calibration and obtaining the fluid field (pressure field, velocity field) inside the electrode:\
       •	**Pressure_fitting_script:**\
             Pressure drop fitting script using the conduit conductance model to obtain the fitting values (contraction curvature, expansion curvature, and throat effective aspect ratio parameters) over a range of superficial inlet velocities that can be used in your simulations.
-This script performs the hydraulic callibration of the pore network model where the overall pressure drop is fitted to the experimentally obtained pressure drop using the least squares scheme.\
+This script performs the hydraulic calibration of the pore network model where the overall pressure drop is fitted to the experimentally obtained pressure drop using the least squares scheme.\
             **NOTE:** sometimes there is a convergence issue of the stokesflow algorithm.
 This often arises because a few pores are not converging (e.g., three pores) in the fluid field computation.
 These pores can be trimmed from the network, but this is not necessary as the results from the “unconverged” stokesflow were found to be the same as those where these few pores were trimmed from the network.
 The index of these pores can be located based on the change of pore pressure between consecutive iterations of the fluid field computation.
 This difference can be found by running the script in DEBUG MODE and set a debug point in the "OpenPNM – algorithms – transport function" script (altered version) in "_run_special" on the line "phase['pore.pressure'] = self.x.copy()".
 First run for a few iterations for the computation to stabilize (e.g., 5 times), then run the below commands in the console:

             net = self.project['net']